Skip to main content

 Damages and case value

 Trucking accident cases regularly produce significant damages because (a) the victim is usually catastrophically injured (impact severity), and (b) commercial defendants carry meaningful insurance limits.
 Recoverable damages include past and future medical expenses, lost earnings and lost earning capacity, life-care plan costs for severe injuries, pain and suffering, and punitive damages where appropriate.
-Severe trucking cases routinely produce multi-million-dollar settlements or verdicts.
+In severe-injury cases the damages model — lifetime care costs plus lost earning capacity — is what drives value; every case is valued on its own evidence.

 Common Questions